How TMS and Spravato Can Open the Door to Real Recovery

 How TMS and Spravato Can Help with Depression Treatment

 TMS (Transcranial Magnetic Stimulation) and Spravato (a nasal form of ketamine) are breakthrough treatments that are often able to jumpstart the brain’s ability to heal.
-They aim to stimulate a powerful brain chemical called BDNF—think of BDNF like Miracle-Gro for the brain.
+They aim to stimulate a powerful brain chemical Brain-derived neurotrophic factor (BDNF)-think of BDNF like Miracle-Gro for the brain.
 BDNF helps grow new connections, supports healthy brain structure, and repairs areas damaged by stress and trauma.

 tms-spravato-for-depression